-Weintraub explained that an effective job search strategy has push and pull components; working the job boards at the executive level is not an effective primary approach.
+The first thing today’s job seeker should understand is that an effective job search strategy has push and pull components; working the job boards at the executive level is not an effective primary approach.
 One needs to have an active network and personal marketing materials that will pull in new opportunities.
-According to Weintraub, more often than not, job seekers become their own worst enemy by assuming:
+More often than not, according to our strategists, job seekers become their own worst enemy by assuming:

 - You are too old and no one will hire you.
 (There are ways to work with your age.)